 - Print on one side at a time then turn over the paper and print the same on the reverse and cut in half.

-Porch Notice – display essential information about ringing at your tower
+Porch Poster – display essential information about ringing at your tower

-Download and customise a notice to display in your church porch, external noticeboard or tower door:
+Download and customise a poster to display in your church porch, external noticeboard or tower door:

-- Download this PDF onto your computer: Tower Porch Notice.
+- Download this PDF onto your computer: Tower Porch Poster.

 - Open the PDF, click in each of the 4 sections and type in the details (1: Tower name and/or a short introduction/description; 2: Bell details; 3: Normal ringing times; 4: Contact details ideally a name and phone number plus your tower’s @derbyda.org.uk email address and relevant websites and social media pages).

 Download and customise a poster for your tower open day: